Gibson431/warp/README.md

 # Warp #

-A rust-based flight computer running on the RP2040 chip
+A rust-based sounding rocket flight computer running on the RP2040 chip

 ## Features ##